Pylons/pyramid/docs/designdefense.rst

   to write a frontend from scratch to make use of configuration-file-driven registry population.

 - Pluggability.
-Use of the ZCA allows for framework extensibility via a well-defined and widely understood plugin architecture.
+Use of the ZCA registry allows for framework extensibility via a well-defined and widely understood plugin architecture.
 As long as framework developers and extenders understand the ZCA registry, it's possible to extend :mod:`repoze.bfg` almost arbitrarily.
 For example, it's relatively easy to build a ZCML directive that registers several views "all at once", allowing app developers to use that ZCML directive as a "macro" in code that they write.
 This is somewhat of a differentiating feature from other (non-Zope) frameworks.

 - Testability.
 Judicious use of the ZCA registry in framework code makes testing that code slightly easier.
 Instead of using